SchlossLab/mikropml-snakemake-workflow/README.md

     cd mikropml-snakemake-workflow
     ```

+    Alternatively, if you're viewing this on GitHub,
-    Alternatively you can click the green `Use this template` button to create
+    you can click the green `Use this template` button to create
     your own version of the repo on GitHub, then clone it.

 1. Create a conda environment and activate it.